What’s Trending in Tile

 Whether created using waterjet technology, printed on the tiles or handpainted, this tile trend is all about the whimsy of nature.
 Tile collections featuring vines, flora, and fauna in rich hues add a touch of biophilia to stair risers, accents in showers, or in powder rooms.

 Evolving digital printing technology continues to make collections that mimic natural wood grains and lumber — one of the popular tile trends in 2020.
 Organic and warm, these tiles work beautifully on walls and floors.

-Woman-founded in 1985 and 100% Employee-Owned, Harrell Remodeling has been creating distinctive homes in Silicon Valley and on the mid-Peninsula for 35 years.
+Woman-founded and 100% Employee-Owned, Harrell Remodeling has been creating distinctive homes in Silicon Valley and on the mid-Peninsula since 1985.
 If you are considering transforming your space, allow our award-winning Design + Build team to help you create the home of your dreams.
 Reach out to us to set up your design consultation or sign up for one of our frequent and informative educational workshops.